FakeCrime/FakeCrime/README.md

-Hey, im pretty new to C++/C# and I want to improve my skills by doing some tools..pretty useless stuff but it is helping me :p
+Hey, im develop c#/c++ applications and still learning this languages.
+Also skilled in Java.

+I develop pretty useless stuff just for fun lol